microchip-pic-avr-examples/pic16f18446-cnano-8bit-mdfu-client-mplab-mcc/README.md

 **8-Bit MDFU Client**

 This section will guide you through the setup process for UART communication.
-For more details on configuring and operating other communication protocols, please refer to the pages listed below
+For more details on configuring and operating other communication protocols, refer to the pages listed below.
 - [SPI Communication](pic16f18446-spi/Readme.md)

 **8-Bit MDFU Client with UART Communication**